Additional Admission Requirements for Vocational Nursing Programs

 If the applicant does not pass the HESI exam with the required scores on the second attempt on the HESI exam, he/she must wait 30 days from the date of the last attempt to take the HESI a third time.

-If the applicant does not pass the HESI exam on their third attempt, he/she must wait one year before the applicants can apply to the program again.
+If the applicant does not pass the HESI exam on their third attempt, he/she must wait one year before the applicant can apply to the program again.
 This will be the applicant's fourth and final attempt to pass the HESI exam.

 Program applicants may use HESI exam scores from another college/institution.
 HESI exam scores must be within two (2) years of the enrollment date.
 HESI exam scores transferred from West Coast University must be within five (5) years of the enrollment date.